apoorva-u-r/Hadoop-MapReduce/README.md

 * AuthorStatistics: This job produces the max, avg and median of the number of co-authors for each author in the dataset.
 * AuthorVenueStatistics: This job produces the max, avg and median of the number of co-authors for each author and each publication venue (article, phdthesis, etc..) in the dataset.

+### File splitting

+Firstly, the input XML file is split in data chunks, this is done on a filesystem level by HDFS with a default chunk size of 128 MB.
+On a logical level the Hadoop framework provides the InputSplit concept, however, the MyXMLInputFormat custom class (Apache Mahout is used as a starting point, but extensive modifications have been made) embeds the logic to correctly split XML files.

+The default TextInputFormat provided by the framework splits files line-by-line, this is not acceptable for XML as the minimum logical unit of an XML file is a tag.
+The custom made MyXMLInputFormat class enforces exactly that by producing splits so that XML tags are never cut in different parts.

+The way the MyXMLInputFormat works is by allowing splits as little as a single XML outer tag (e.g. article, phdthesis, etc..).

+It is important to point out, however, that this doesn't translate in a number of mappers equal to the number of XML outer tags present in the file.
+This is because the number of mappers started, by default, actually depends on how the data is split on the filesystem level. (e.g. 2.8 GB is about 21 mappers: 2800/128 = 21)

+### Input/Output Formats

+An important part of computing the required statistics through the map/reduce framework is defining the input/output formats for each of the map/reduce jobs one may wish to implement.

+The input of each mapper is a chunk of XML data containing XML outer tags.
+These XML tags have been obtained as described above through the use of the MyXMLInputFormat class.
+In particular we have input tuples as: (Object, Text).
+The key is a don't care here, while the Text contains XML data.

+The output tuples differ for the various jobs, in particular some jobs have joint keys (concat with , ) while others have simpler ones.
+The values depend of the specific task performed.
+Output tuples are as follows:

+* NumberAuthors -> Output tuple: (bin, num of publications) e.g. (2-3, 2516097).
+* AuthorVenue -> Output tuple: ((bin, venue, year), num of publications) e.g. ((1,article,1991-2000), 74737).
+* AuthorScore -> Output tuple: (author name, authorship score) e.g. (A Kitaygorodksy, 1.05).
+* AuthorScoreOrdered -> Input tuple: (author name, authorship score)  Output tuple: (author name, authorship score) but sorted.
+* AuthorStatistics -> Output tuple: ((author name, max/avg/med), statistic value) e.g. ((A Kitaygorodksy,max), 18.0), ((A Kitaygorodksy,avg), 9.5), ((A Kitaygorodksy,med), 9.5).
+* AuthorVenueStatistics -> Output tuple: ((author name, venue, max/avg/med), statistic value) e.g. ((A Clara Kanmani,article,max), 3.0), ((A Clara Kanmani,article,avg), 3.0), ((A Clara Kanmani,article,med), 3.0).

 ## Results: Creating charts & Top/Bottom 100 list

 Upon completion of the map/reduce jobs the output is produced in csv format.
 The different jobs put output data in job specific directories.